 I’m a media professional with a versatile skill-set ranging from broadcast to print to digital.
-My specialties include transportation, politics and travel.
+My specialties include transportation, politics, climate and travel.
 I enjoy untangling complex stories, telling them in creative and informative ways to appeal to mass audiences.
 I know when to let the story speak for itself and I know when to step in and let my unique and powerful voice guide the narrative.

 As the Washington, D.C.
 Bureau Chief for CBS Radio station Newsradio 99.1 FM WNEW, I was in the middle of the action covering some of the biggest stories in the world: On the steps of the Supreme Court for landmark decisions on the Affordable Care Act and same-sex marriage.
 Within an arm’s length of Pope Francis as he visited our nation’s capital during his tour of the United States.
 At the intersection of North and Penn as Baltimore police enforced a curfew during the rioting following the death of Freddie Gray.